prateek3255/blog/src/blog/react-library-with-typescript.md

 {% headingWithLink "Initializing a project and adding TypeScript" %}

+{% callout %}
-> A small heads up that I'll be using [yarn](https://yarnpkg.com/) as the package manager throughout this guide since it is [much better than npm.](https://www.cubui.com/blog/javascript/why-yarn-is-better-than-npm/)
+A small heads up that I'll be using [yarn](https://yarnpkg.com/) as the package manager throughout this guide since it is [much better than npm.](https://www.cubui.com/blog/javascript/why-yarn-is-better-than-npm/)
+{% endcallout %}

 We'll start by going through the setup of a plain JavaScript module using `yarn init` in a fresh folder and answering the prompts accordingly